-What’s the plan B if a promised scholarship/position falls through?
+What’s my plan B if a promised scholarship/position falls through?

 Is there a track record of good academic placement of doctoral students?

 Which professor will supervise me?
-What is their availability, track record of good students?
+What is their availability and track record of good students?

 Apart from the committee, who are my academic mentors?

 Comments and suggestions for edits are welcome in the comments below or by e-mail!